 - Reception office – Kathryn Thompson – Office Lead

 Who can I contact if I have a complaint?

-- Initial contact can be made with school by contacting the above.
+- Initial contact can be made with the school by contacting the above.

-- Alternatively, Ash Trees Academy, part of Ascent Academies’ Trust have an Ascent Academies’ Complaint Policy.
-This policy can be found in its entirety on Ash Trees Academy website.
+- Alternatively, Portland Academy, part of Ascent Academies’ Trust have an Ascent Academies’ Complaints Policy.
+This policy can be found in its entirety on the Trust website through this link

 SEND Local Offer